-PROPOSED AMENDMENT TO THE FEDERAL RULES OF CIVIL PROCEDURE
+PROPOSED AMENDMENT TO THE FEDERAL RULES OF CIVIL PROCEDURE1

-1 Rule 12.
-Defenses and Objections: When and How

-2 Presented; Motion for Judgment on the

-3 Pleadings; Consolidating Motions;

-4 Waiving Defenses; Pretrial Hearing

-5 (a) Time e to Serve a Responsive Pleading.

-6 (1) In General.
-Unless another time is specified by

-7 this rule or a federal statute, the time for serving a responsive

-8 pleading is a s follows:

-9 (1) In General.

-10 (A) A defendant must serve an answer:

-11
+1 2 3 Rule 12.
+Defenses and Objections: When and How Presented; Motion for Judgment on the Pleadings; Consolidating Motions; 4 5 (a) Time Waiving Defenses; Pretrial Hearing e to Serve a Responsive Pleading.
+6 In General.
+Unless another time is specified by 7 federal statute, the time for serving a responsive 8 pleading is a 9 (1) In General.
+10 (A) A defendant must serve an answer: 11